-Knowing the correct way to dress in a survival situation can mean the difference between life and death.
+Knowing how to dress in a survival situation can mean the difference between life and death.

 Unfortunately, there is no such thing as survival clothing.

 If you want to remain fully prepared for survival at all times, then you need to be wise about how you dress.
-Dressing in layers and wearing certain fabrics is a good place to start.
+Dressing in layers and wearing the best fabric for every layer is a good place to start.

 This depends on a variety of factors such as temperature, humidity, sun exposure, etc.

-Continue reading if you want to learn more about how to choose the best survival clothing in any situation.
+If you want to learn more about how to dress for survival then continue reading below.

 Humans are meant to live in a warm and tropical environment.
 The second you leave this environment, you have to dress appropriately to keep yourself warm.